xpeterc1/Sudoku-Webcam/README.md

 <b>Top right</b>: Crop to red outline
 <b>Bottom left</b>: Locate the 9 boxes of the puzzle from cropped image
 <b>Bottom middle</b>: Reduced noise from shadows for optical character recognition
-<b>Bottom right</b>: Count black blobs for correct amount of hints found in image.
+<b>Bottom right</b>: Count black blobs for correct amount of hints in puzzle, for OCR to scan in